Espresso Martini

 Shake all ingredients with ice and strain into a chilled glass.

-It goes without saying that to make a great cocktail, all the ingredients should be of high quality.
-Ensure your coffee is fresh and excellent, and your vodka should be top-notch.
+For a great cocktail, every ingredient should be of high quality.
+The coffee must be fresh and flavorful, and the vodka should be smooth and premium.

 Now, if you’re a coffee lover, today is the perfect day to savor an Espresso Martini!